-26. Swinomish The Swinomish Indian Tribal Community is one of the five largest employers in Skagit County with over 250 employees in tribal government and approximately 450 employees in its casino/resort and other economic enterprises. www.swinomish.org
+26. Swinomish The Swinomish Indian Tribal Community is one of the five largest employers in Skagit County with over 250 employees in tribal government and approximately 450 employees in its casino/resort and other economic enterprises. swinomish.org

 27. Tulalip The Tulalip Tribes of Washington is located on the Tulalip Reservation near Everett.
-The Tulalip Reservation is 22,000 acres, where over half of its 4,000 members live.
-They operate many enterprises such as Tulalip Resort Casino and Quil Ceda Village. www.tulaliptribes-nsn.gov www.yakamanation-nsn.gov
+The Tulalip Reservation is 22,000 acres, where over half of its 5,000+ members live.
+They operate many enterprises such as Tulalip Resort Casino and Quil Ceda Village. tulaliptribes-nsn.gov

 28. Upper Skagit The Upper Skagit Indian Tribe descends from tribes that inhabited 10 villages on the Skagit and Sauk rivers in Western Washington.
-The Upper Skagit Reservation has a total land area of 110 acres in Western Skagit County and has approximately 200 members.
+The Upper Skagit Reservation is 110 acres in Western Skagit County and the tribe has about 200 members. upperskagittribe-nsn.gov

-29. Yakama The Confederated Tribes and Bands of the Yakama Nation have a reservation with over one million acres located in Central Washington.
-The tribes' many enterprises provide services to and employ hundreds of Yakama citizens in gaming, tourism, forestry management, telecommunications, agriculture and utilities.
+29. Yakama The Confederated Tribes and Bands of the Yakama Nation have a reservation of over one million acres located in Central Washington.
+The tribes' many enterprises provide services to and employ hundreds in gaming, tourism, forestry management, telecommunications, agriculture and utilities. yakama.com